 Non-anchor carrier: In NB-IoT, a carrier where the UE does not assume that NPSS/NSSS/NPBCH/SIB-NB for FDD or NPSS/NSSS/NPBCH for TDD are transmitted.

 NR Carrier Frequency: Frequency referring to the position of resource element RE=#0 (subcarrier #0) of resource block RB#10 of the SS block.

+NR NTN: an NG-RAN consisting of gNBs, which provide non-terrestrial NR access to UEs by means of an NTN payload embarked on an airborne and space-borne NTN vehicle and an NTN Gateway.

 NR sidelink communication: AS functionality enabling at least V2X Communication as defined in TS 23.287 [104] and/or A2X Communication as defined in TS 23.256 [115], between two or more nearby UEs, using NR technology but not traversing any network node.